 If you want to learn the basics of the current Ethereum platform, check our beginner’s guide first.
 We won’t go through the details of Ethereum in this article.

 Let’s make a quick history tour to find out where Ethereum 2.0 is coming from and why was it launched?

-Ethereum was originally described by Vitalik Buterin in the Ethereum white paper in 2013.
+Ethereum was originally described by Vitalik Buterin in late 2013.
 The project started to take off in 2014.
-Ethereum was not launched by Vitalik alone, but it had at least half a dozen different founders.
+Ethereum was not launched by Vitalik alone, but it had at least half a dozen additional founders.

 The Ethereum blockchain was launched on the 30th of July 2015.
 This started a long process of hard forks, which have led to the launch of Ethereum 2.0 in December 2020.
 One could say the process has taken around five years, depending on how you count.